Filip-Rak/Optimization/README.md

 # Authors

-- **[Arek](https://github.com/arekan144)**: Implementation of optimization algorithms, test exercises for algorithm validation, and the contributions to spreadsheet for results.
+- **[Arek](https://github.com/arekan144)**: Implementation of optimization algorithms, test exercises for algorithm validation, and contributions to result spreadsheets.
-- **[Filip](https://github.com/Filip-Rak)**: Implementation of the real-world problem exercises, focusing on practical applications of optimization methods, as well as contributions to the spreadsheet for results and graphs.
+- **[Filip](https://github.com/Filip-Rak)**: Implementation of the real-world problem exercises, focusing on practical applications of optimization methods, as well as contributions to result spreadhseets.
 - **[Paulina](https://github.com/paulina-grab-owska)**: Responsible for compiling the lengthy coursework report, documenting the optimization process, methodology, and results of the project in detail.

 This project was a collaborative effort, with each team member contributing their unique expertise to ensure that the solution was both comprehensive and effective.